rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 [Theta Wave] is an open-source space shooter game by developers [@micah_tigley] and [@carlosupina].
 It is one of the showcase games for the [Amethyst Engine].
 In the past month, the ["Loot"] update was released which enhanced how loot drops are rolled, spawned, and how their effects are applied to the game.
-The Loot update also added an attraction system which allows for entities to repel or attract other entities.
+The Loot Update also added an attraction system that allows for entities to repel or attract other entities.

 Now an ["Organization"] update is in progress for Theta Wave.
-This update will divide Theta Wave into two workspaces, a library and a binary.
+This update will divide Theta Wave into two workspaces; a library and a binary.
 This update will also add documentation comments for all of the library's features.

 [Theta Wave]: https://github.com/amethyst/theta-wave